 Why might an upstanding firm like Consolidated Graphics do this?
 For the same reason any other company might: to make the numbers.
 Investors don't like revenue shortfalls, and employees don't like reporting them to their superiors.

 Is Consolidated Graphics sending any potential warning signs?
 Take a look at the chart below, which plots revenue growth against AR growth, and DSO:

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 FQ = fiscal quarter.

 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 When that red line (AR growth) crosses above the green line (revenue growth), I know I need to consult the filings.
 Similarly, a spike in the blue bars indicates a trend worth worrying about.
-Consolidated Graphics' latest average DSO stands at 60.1 days, and the end-of-quarter figure is 63.1 days.
+Consolidated Graphics' latest average DSO stands at 60.6 days, and the end-of-quarter figure is 61.8 days.
 Differences in business models can generate variations in DSO, and business needs can require occasional fluctuations, but all things being equal, I like to see this figure stay steady.
-So, let's get back to our original question: Based on DSO and sales, does Consolidated Graphics look like it might miss it numbers in the next quarter or two?
+So, let's get back to our original question: Based on DSO and sales, does Consolidated Graphics look like it might miss its numbers in the next quarter or two?

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.